Cloud-CV/EvalAI/README.md

     ```

-If you are facing any issue during installation, you can visit [Common Errors during Installation](https://evalai.readthedocs.io/en/latest/faq(developers).html#common-errors-during-installation).
-There are some common issues which are encountered during installation of the project with their fix.
+If you are facing any issue during installation, please see our [common errors during installation page](https://evalai.readthedocs.io/en/latest/faq(developers).html#common-errors-during-installation).

 ## The Team